 Buyer acknowledges that Seller does not have the ability to convey safety or warning information to Buyer’s customers.
 Accordingly, Buyer will inform its customers of the hazards of propane.
-Seller authorizes Buyer to copy any such information for distribution to its customers.
+Seller authorizes Buyer to copy any such information for distribution to its customers.[Is this section regarding rack sales propane?
+Would it be better as a rack sales addendum?]

 Market Disruption

-If a Market Disruption Event has occurred, then the parties shall negotiate in good faith to agree on a replacement price for the Floating Price (or on a method for determining a replacement price for the Floating Price) for the affected Day, and if the parties have not so agreed on or before the second Business Day following the affected Day, then the replacement price for the Floating Price shall be determined within the next two following Business Days with each party obtaining, in good faith and from non-affiliated market participants in the relevant market, up to two quotes for prices of Product for the affected Day of a similar quality and quantity in the geographical location closest in proximity to the Delivery Location and averaging the four quotes.
+If a Market Disruption Event has occurred, then the parties shall negotiate in good faith to agree on a replacement price for the Floating Price (or on a method for determining a replacement price for the Floating Price) for the affected Day, and if the parties have not so agreed on or before the second Business Day following the affected Day, then the replacement price for the Floating Price shall be determined within the next two following Business Days with each party obtaining, in good faith and from non-affiliated market participants in the relevant market, up to two [this doesn’t work with the following sentence] quotes for prices of Product for the affected Day of a similar quality and quantity in the geographical location closest in proximity to the Delivery Location and averaging the four quotes.
 If either party fails to provide two quotes, then the average of all quotes obtained shall determine the replacement price for the Floating Price.
 “Floating Price” means the price or a factor of the price agreed to in the Transaction as being based upon a specified index.
 “Market Disruption Event” means, with respect to an index specified for a Transaction, any of the following events: (a) the failure of the index to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading on the exchange or market acting as the index; (c) the temporary or permanent discontinuance or unavailability of the index; (d) the temporary or permanent closing of any exchange acting as the index; or (e) both parties agree that a material change in the formula for or the method of determining the Floating Price has occurred.
 For the purposes of the calculation of a replacement price for the Floating Price, all numbers shall be rounded to three decimal places.
 If the fourth decimal number is five or greater, then the third decimal number shall be increased by one, and if the fourth decimal number is less than five, then the third decimal number shall remain unchanged.

 Miscellaneous